 How Old is My Buck?

 Most hunters have asked that question at some time.
 Hunters often try to guess the age of their trophy based on body size, antler configuration, or other inexact methods.
-Yet if you could ask a wildlife biologist to age your animal, you’d find that he would send the lower jawbone to a lab for accurate tooth aging.
+Yet if you could ask a wildlife biologist to age your animal, you’d find that he would send the front lower two teeth to a lab for accurate tooth aging.
 Biologists know that this is the only way to accurately age big game.

 Until now, biologists were the only ones with access to a lab with aging capabilities.
 Anyone else wanting to know the age of an animal had to spend a lot of money or just guess.

 Wescout4u.com changed that by making accurate lab aging (known as cementum age analysis in the scientific community) available to any hunter at a more affordable cost.
-Thanks to our ability to collect large numbers of jawbone samples from around the country, we can get volume discounting from one of the best labs in the country, Matson’s, passing a 50% discount on to hunters wanting to know the true age of their mule deer, whitetail deer, elk, antelope, and moose.
+Thanks to our ability to collect large numbers of jawbone samples from around the country, we can get volume discounting from one of the best labs in the country, Matson’s, passing significant savings on to hunters wanting to know the true age of their mule deer, whitetail deer, elk, antelope, and moose.
 At this time, these are the only species for which we offer accurate lab aging.

 Think about it.
 Instead of telling your buddies you killed an “old bull” you can tell them that your 6×6 bull was aged at 9 years in a lab, removing any doubt that you outsmarted a true veteran.
 On the other hand, you may find that the 28″ mule deer that you took last year was only 3 years old- which isn’t “old” by any standard.
 This information helps you in understanding what your hunting area is capable of producing, the degree of your personal hunting skills, and how different management strategies are affecting a given wildlife population.